Skip to main content

 The Rise and Demise of the Modern Moral Self

 In the face of ecological crisis, economic injustice, and political violence, the moral demands of being a good person are almost too much to bear.
-In Unbecoming Persons, Ladelle McWhorter argues that this strain is by design: our ideas about personhood, she shows, emerged to sustain centuries of colonialism, slavery, and environmental destruction.
+In Unbecoming Persons, Ladelle McWhorter argues that this strain is by design.
+Our ideas about personhood, she shows, emerged to sustain centuries of colonialism, slavery, and environmental destruction.
 We must look elsewhere to find our way out.

-This history raises a hard question: should we be persons at all, or might we live a good life without the constraints of individualism or the illusion of autonomy?
+This history raises a hard question: Should we be persons at all, or might we live a good life without the constraints of individualism or the illusion of autonomy?
 In seeking an answer, McWhorter pushes back on the notion of our own personhood—our obsession with identity, self-improvement, and salvation—in search of a better way to live together in this world.
-Although she finds no easy answers, McWhorter ultimately proposes a new ethics that rejects both self-interest and self-sacrifice and embraces perpetual dependence, community, and the Earth.
+Although she finds no easy answers, McWhorter ultimately proposes a new ethics that rejects both self-interest and self-sacrifice and embraces perpetual dependence, community, and the Earth

 Table of Contents